This page is designed to answer the following questions:

 The legal, professional or moral obligation to ensure the safety and promote the wellbeing of others.

 Your duty of care to the individuals you support, your co-workers and the wider public is a legal obligation, so failure to do your duty could result in legal action being taken against you.
+It could also result in disciplinary action being taken against you by your employer.

 Therefore, it is important understand how duty of care fits in with your work role.